 T-shirts: T-shirts are perfect for rowing, but wear something that is not too baggy because your fingers can get hooked on your shirt too.

-Sunglasses/Sun block/ Hats: Sun protection should be taken seriously especially while working out.
+Sunglasses/Sun block/ Hats/Bug Spray: Sun protection should be taken seriously, especially while working out.
 Sunglasses are recommended but with a warning: many pairs have fallen into the river.
 So you may not want to wear your finest, or wear a band to keep them around your neck.
 Bug spray is something that some rowers choose to wear during practice.

 Water Bottles: It is important to be well-hydrated when you row, so be sure to bring a filled water-bottle with you to practice.